 In the header region you will see the standard template will be loaded by default.
-Click the green button to clone this invoice template.
+Click the blue button to clone this invoice template.

 Now the new template has been created let’s go ahead and upload our logo, this will then appear on any invoices, estimates and statements for clients tartgeting this trading style.